sarathyweb/100days-swiftui/Day-00/README.md

-# Day 00 of SwiftUI - How to become an IOS developer
+# Day 00 of 100 Days of SwiftUI - How to become an IOS developer

 7 things...
 1. Core skills